 At GEN we have spent a considerable amount of money to reduce our ecological footprint significantly and we firmly believe that it is up to businesses and governments to collectively participate in reducing carbon emissions and waste.
 The ISO14001 standard is only part of the process and we have exceeded all predictions on carbon and energy savings.
 Here's what we're doing so far:

 Both our data centres have LG Solar Panels fitted to the roof space that, on a good day generate 23% of the total energy consumed (as of Aug 2015).
 The remainder is taken up with an Ecotricity Green Tariff meaning that all the power is generated from solar or wind.
 When we combine this with our energyStar programme and the very latest in HP power management systems and heavy use of virtualisation our data centres operate on as little power as possible to provide the services required.
+You can see our realtime Datacentre Power usage HERE.

 Our backup generators are now configured and running on biodiesel which is sourced locally.
 The generators are only used in the event of a main power failure, but we test run them on a monthly basis for an hour so the consumption of fuel is really small.